hellotext/hellotext.js/docs/webchat.md

 The following properties are accepted for the `style` object.

 - `primaryColor` - The primary color of the Webchat.
+Must be either in hex or rgb/a formats.
 Affects the following elements:
   - Trigger background
   - Popover header background
   - Agent icon color
   - Toolbar button hover
   - Incoming message background
 - `secondaryColor` - The secondary color of the webchat.
+Must be either in hex or rgb/a formats.
 Affects the following elements:
   - Trigger icon color
   - Popover header text color
   - Agent icon background